Lawstorant/cpu-stats/README.md

-# cpu-stats
+## cpu-stats
 basic bash script that shows some CPU information in a colorful way

-The script is still in the works.
-This README file is just a placeholder waiting to be written when the script will gain configuration options and such.
+# configuration
+The configuration file is located at `~/.config/cpu-stats.conf`.
+Options are self-explonatory.